m1093782566/bosh/README.md

 #### Boot a Ubuntu server

 We recommend Ubuntu 12.04 64bit or later for your inception server.
-For those who use Ubuntu 12.10 or later we strongly recommand to select OS type with Ubuntu 10.04 or later while creating instance via ISO file or registering VM templates.
-Please don't select other Linux distributions like Centos or Apple Mac OS in case of some issues.(Issue #7)
+For those who use Ubuntu 12.10 or later we strongly recommand to select `Ubuntu 10.04` or later for the `OS type` while creating instance via ISO file or registering VM templates.
+Please don't select other Linux distributions like Centos or Apple Mac OS.

 CentOS is not tested and it would be not compatible with this CPI.
 Don't forget adding the security group which opens the port 25889 to the VM.